-It is often said that it only takes a few seconds to know if the property you are visiting will be the right one or not.
-And what if it was the same when choosing a real estate agency?
+It is often said that it only takes a few seconds to know if the property you are visiting is the right one or not.
+What if it was the same with the real estate agency you choose?

-Poorly chosen colours, low-quality furniture, or lack of brightness are all obstacles to the proper perception of your agency, and therefore to its potential success.
-Let's see together which elements you can easily put in place to enhance the layout of your workplace.
+Badly chosen colours, poor quality furniture or lack of light are all obstacles to the good perception of your agency, and therefore to its potential success.
+Let's look at some of the things you can easily do to boost the design of your workplace.

-It will come as no surprise to you that a company called VITRINEMEDIA places storefronts and shop windows at the very top of the list when it comes to essential elements for your professional success.
-And for a good reason: it is the very first point of contact between you and your potential future client, who will be able to gauge the agency he or she is looking at with a single glance.
+It will come as no surprise to you that a company called VITRINEMEDIA places the shop window as the most important element of your professional success.
+And for good reason: it is the very first point of contact between you and your potential future client, who will be able to gauge the agency in front of him at a glance.

-To make your shop window sexier (let's put it that way), don't hesitate to bet on its digitalization, at least in part: a few carefully placed dynamic screens, highlighting your flagship assets, for example, are sure to catch the eye.
-But don't forget the LED display holders, which have more than proven their worth: a clever mix of both technologies will make your shop window sufficiently attractive.
+To make your shop window sexier (let's put it that way), don't hesitate to bet on its digitalization: a few subtly placed dynamic screens, highlighting for example your flagship properties, will not fail to attract the eyes.
+However, don't forget about LED poster holders, which have more than proved their worth: a clever mix of the two technologies will make your shop window sufficiently attractive.

-Generally speaking, you should be careful not to overload your window, for two main reasons: highlighting too many properties is tantamount to highlighting none, (the customer's gaze will not now where to focus), and the passer-by will not be able to see the life going on in the agency, which is in itself very important.
+Generally speaking, you should be careful not to overload your window, for two main reasons: putting too many properties in the spotlight means putting none of them there (the client's eyes will not know where to look), and the passer-by will not be able to see life in the agency, which is in itself very important.

-The reception area of the real estate agency is not to be neglected: while he or she will potentially have to wait there a few minutes for your availability, your client will have plenty of time to ask himself or herself a thousand and one questions.
-It is therefore important to make sure that the questions he asks himself do not lead him or her straight to the exit.
+The reception area of the real estate agency should not be neglected: while they may have to wait a few minutes for you to be available, your clients will have plenty of time to ask themselves a thousand and one questions.
+It is therefore important to ensure that the questions they ask do not lead them straight to the exit.

-This place will have to be warm and cozy, with a sofa or comfortable armchairs.
-As for the walls, they should be painted in a reassuring color, such as blue or green, for example.
-Avoid as much as possible aggressive or flashy colors, such as red or pink (especially if used excessively).
+This place should be warm and cosy, with a sofa or comfortable armchairs.
+The walls should be painted in a reassuring colour, such as blue or green.
+Avoid as much as possible aggressive or garish colours, such as red or pink (especially if used excessively).

-Also, place here and there some information about your agency: why not highlight your recent successful sales (an element of reassurance), photos of your employees, or a reminder of your values and commitments?
+Put some information about your agency here and there: why not highlight your recent successful sales (reassurance element), photos of your staff or a reminder of your values and commitments?

-As far as the rest of the agency is concerned, we personally have no preference between several offices or an open space shared between collaborators.
-It's up to you to decide what best reflects your personality.
+As far as the rest of the agency is concerned, we personally do not have a preference between several offices or an open space shared between employees.
+It is up to you to decide what reflects your personality the most.

-However, whatever your choice in this respect, the decoration should be in line with the general codes of your agency: choice of colours, materials, furnishings...
-It may be relevant to consult your staff regarding the overall decoration of the agency: after all, it is also where they will spend part of their time.
+However, whatever you choose, the decoration should reflect the general codes of your agency: choice of colours, materials, furnishings, etc. It may be appropriate to consult your staff regarding the overall decoration of the agency: after all, this is also where they will spend part of their time.

-Another very important point (and this will be the last of this article): make sure that the light floods the place as much as possible.
+Another very important point (and this will be the last one in this article): make sure that the light floods the place as much as possible.
 Because light is life!